-My recipe is super simple, clean, and easy to make.
+My salmon in a skillet recipe is super simple, clean, and easy to make.
 It only has three ingredients: olive oil, salmon, and salt (seasoning of your choice).
 That’s it!
 Unless you have a fish allergy, this fish is good for everyone.

 What’s salmon got to do with it?